salrashid123/vault-plugin-secrets-gcp-cab/README.md

 200
 200
 ```

-The vault owner has set their own CAB config but one that is still restricted to the parent tokens' IAM capabilities
+Since the derived CAB config the user set allows for both bucket read, you'll see `200` responses

 ### Vault Plugin Registration for non-dev mode